IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 It is recommended that these scripts be executed from a Docker container to ensure that the required tools and packages are available.
 Docker can be installed for your system using instructions found [here](https://docs.docker.com/get-docker/).
 This deployment has been tested using Docker version 19.03.13.

+**To create mulitple clusters, clone the repo again in a new directory and create a new container (with a --name other than 'my-container').
+Do not bind multiple containers to the same host template directory.**

 1. Clone this repo.

 2. Navigate to the directory containing this README.